Search by Keyword

 Live Performances

-As stated earlier, the song was never performed again after the recording date at EMI and, because the song was written and introduced to the band just before recording, it had no opportunity for a performance life before it was recorded.
-The Beatles were much more interested in promoting their breakthrough single “I Want To Hold Your Hand,” which came out almost simultaneously with their second British album.
-As far as choosing album tracks to perform live, The Beatles chose to focus on some of their all-time favorite cover tunes, such as “Roll Over Beethoven,” the mature sounding “Till There Was You,” and the dynamic original composition “All My Loving.”
+As previously stated, the group never performed this song again after its recording in EMI Studios and, because the song was written and introduced to the rest of them just before recording, it had no opportunity for a performance life before it was recorded.
+The Beatles were much more interested in promoting their new single “I Want To Hold Your Hand,” this coming out almost simultaneously with their second British LP.
+As far as selecting album tracks to play live, The Beatles chose to focus on some of their all-time favorite cover tunes, such as “Roll Over Beethoven,” the mature sounding “Till There Was You,” and the dynamic original composition “All My Loving.”

 Conclusion

-The vast Beatles catalog is full of tracks that are unheard of by the masses.
+The immense Beatles catalog is full of tracks that are unheard of by the masses.
 It has been admitted by the songwriters that some of these are half-baked "work songs" that didn’t become known for good reason.
-It must be acknowledged that their dismissal of some of these works is part truth and part humility, being a little too hard on themselves.
+It must be acknowledged that their dismissal of some of these works is part truth and part humility, being a bit too hard on themselves.

-“All I’ve Got To Do” is a stark example of the latter.
+The song “All I’ve Got To Do” is a stark example of the latter.
 This song can in no way be dismissed as a "work song" of no significance.
 It is the product of a genius who brilliantly condensed his favorite musical influences into a convincing arrangement strongly characteristic of its sources and yet uniquely expressed as his own.
-And, after quickly introducing it to a band who were hungry to make their mark in the music world, it wound up as a tightly rhythmic and impressive example of what The Beatles were truly capable of.
+And, after quickly introducing this to a band who were hungry to make their mark in the music world, it wound up as a tightly rhythmic and impressive example of just what The Beatles were capable of.

 Song Summary